meterglost/HCMUT-CO3053-EmbeddedSystem-Project/README.md

 Currently, the sensors value are faked, user can integrate real sensors and modify the `sensor.c` source to read real value.

+The project is configured to connect to wifi station and serving wifi access point simultaneously so that user can have mutiple ways to access the dashboard.

 ## Prerequisites

 -   Docker